-Persons using assistive technology may not be able to fully access the following information.
+Arrangements for auxiliary aids and services or language assistance services can be made if needed to fully access this information.
 For assistance, please call the Citi Benefits Center via ConnectOne at 1 (800) 881-3938 (or call the Telecommunications Relay Service at 711 and then call ConnectOne).